weilix88/buildsimhub_python_api/README.md

 6. LightLPD(unit): This measure will change the lighting power density (basically all the lights objects) to the desired value (using the watts / floor area method).
 The unit is optional with `si` as default.

+7. OccupancySensor: This measure has no inputs required.
+Once this object is instantiated, the instance will automatically carry two options: has occupancy sensor and no occupancy sensor.
+The current approach is to deduct the lighting power density by allowed credit according to ASHRAE 90.1 Appendix G table G3.2.

+8. DaylightingSensor: This measure has no inputs required.
+Once this object is instantiated, the instance will automatically carry two options: has daylight sensor and no daylight sensor.
+The daylight sensor will be installed in perimeter zones that with windows only.
+The default properties of daylight sensor (e.g. lighting levels, control method) are set according to EnergyPlus example file (5ZoneVAV-WaterStorage.idf) or the example given in the input/output reference document.

+9. CoolingCOP: This measure will change the cooling efficiencies of all coils and chillers according to user inputs.
+The efficiency measure is COP.
+If the cooling devices in the seed model have higher COP then the user specified, then their COP will remain the same.

+10. CoolingCoilCOP: This measure will change the cooling efficiencies of cooling coils only.
+The efficiency measure is COP.
+If cooling coils in the seed model have higher COP then the user specified, then their COP will remain the same.

+11. CoolingChillerCOP: This measure will change the cooling efficiencies of chillers only.
+The efficiency measure is COP.
+If chillers in the seed model have higher COP then the user specified, then their COP will remain the same.

+12. HeatingEfficiency: This measure will change the heating efficiencies of coils and boilers.
+The efficiency measure is either COP or percent.
+If user specified data is equal or smaller than 1.0, then this measure will only apply to the heating devices that has heating efficiencies such as boilers or coil:heating:fuel.
+If user specified data is greater than 1, then this measure will apply to the heating devices that use COP as efficiency metric, such as coil:dx:heating:singlespeed.
+Similarly, if the heating devices in the seed model have higher efficiencies than user specified, then the measure will not be effective.

 ## How to use
 ```python
 import BuildSimHubAPI as bsh_api